Mjz86/c_colon/mcc.md

-10. more parrarelized code  and structured concurrency: by enabling cancelation in the ABI of coroutines we can swiftly do many structural concurrency patterns, std primitives such as tasks , channels,schedulers,  promises ect help here .
+10. more parrarelized code  and structured concurrency: by enabling cancelation in the ABI of coroutines we can swiftly do many structural concurrency patterns, std primitives such as tasks , channels,schedulers,  promises etc help here .

 ---